phdata/archway/README.md

 #### Functional Programming/Cats

 Some projects are based on AKKA, Play, Spark (in the case of batch), or some other "pattern library."
-Heimdali is built on Cats, Cats Effect, Http4s, Circe, and Doobie, all in the [Typelevel](http://typelevel.org) stack.
+Archway is built on Cats, Cats Effect, Http4s, Circe, and Doobie, all in the [Typelevel](http://typelevel.org) stack.
 These libraries are all built on Cats and encourage functional programming.
 If you've never used Cats or done functional programming, the good thing is, most patterns are already established and can just be repeated.
-All of these libraries have excellent documentation, and even better people in Gitter ready and willing to answer questions (just like us on ##heimdali-dev in Slack).
+All of these libraries have excellent documentation, and even better people in Gitter ready and willing to answer questions (just like us on ##archway-dev in Slack).

 ### Database

-The metadata for Heimdali is broken up into two main parts: workspace metadata and application configuration.
+The metadata for Archway is broken up into two main parts: workspace metadata and application configuration.

 #### Workspace Metadata